Moringa

 - ^ Chemical composition and characteristics of Moringa peregrina seeds and seeds oil.

-- ^ Gifoni JM, et al. A novel chitin-binding protein from Moringa oleifera seed with potential for plant disease control.
+- ^ Gifoni JM, et al. A novel chitin-binding protein from Moringa oleifera seed with potential for plant condition control.
 Biopolymers.
 (2012)

-- ^ Pereira ML, et al. Purification of a chitin-binding protein from Moringa oleifera seeds with potential to relieve pain and inflammation.
+- ^ Pereira ML, et al. Purification of a chitin-binding protein from Moringa oleifera seeds with potential to relieve pain and physical strain.
 Protein Pept Lett.
 (2011)

 - ^ Tejavath KK1, Nadimpalli SK.
 Purification and characterization of a class II α-Mannosidase from Moringa oleifera seed kernels.
 Glycoconj J. (2014)